CloudyPhia/PA2CPSC221/README.md

-# PA2CPSC221
+# PA2 ~ CPSC221

-Not sure if this is what I submitted, but it's what I have right now!
-It was part of my solution to the final product :)
+Part of my solution for the final product.
+I worked on most of the .cpp files (aside from testStackQueue.cpp)